dhruvak001/Multiple_Client_Server_Chat_System/README.md

 # Multiple Client-Server Chat system using Socket Programming

-The system allows multiple clients to connect to a central server and exchange messages in a group chat or engage in private conversations.
+The system allows multiple clients to connect to a central server and exchange messages in a group chat or engage in private conversations

 ## File Description: